daniel-araujo/vue-raii/README.md

 # vue-raii

-> Resource acquisition is initialization.
+> Resource acquisition is initialization. -Bjarne Stroustrup

-What a mouthful.
-Anyway, this Vue plugin allows you to bind JavaScript resources to the lifetime of a component.
+Why, yes, I'm bringing a C++ idiom to Vue.js.
+This Vue plugin allows you to bind JavaScript resources to the lifetime of a component.
+Basically, if you:

-Not sure what this means?

-Ever had to register a function somewhere and then had to deregister it once the component was no longer in use?
-That is a form of resource management.
-With this plugin you will be able to define such relationships in a very straightforward way and with the following guarantees:
+- need to register a function somewhere and then have to deregister it.
+- have an object where you have to call `open` to use it and then call `close` when you're done with it
+- guarantee that a resource is destroyed before another

+Then this plugin has you covered.
+It lets you define constructors and destructors such that:

-- Order of construction.
-Multiple resources can be bound to the same component and their constructors run one after the other while destructors run in reverse order.
+- Constructors run after each other in the order they were registered and destructors run in reverse order when the component is destroyed.
-- Support for promises.
-When constructors return promises, destructors are only run after promises have fulfilled.
+- When constructors return promises, destructors are only run after promises have fulfilled.
+This plugin was made with `async` in mind.
-- Manual destruction.
-Need to destroy a resource even before the component is destroyed?
-Can do.
+- Resources can be created at any point.
+You can create them in any method you like.
+Want to establish a connection to a socket?
+Call a method that creates the resource.
+- Resources can also be destroyed at any point.
+Destructors for manually destroyed resources will not run again when the component gets destroyed.

+Unit tests are run through versions 2.0 to 2.6 of Vue.js

 ## Examples

-When using `setInterval`, you eventually have to call `clearInterval`.
-With this plugin you can be rest assured that `clearInterval` will be called when the component is removed from the DOM.
+Run `npm run examples` to see fully functional examples locally on your browser.
+There's a clock, an echo chamber and a dude that won't stop staring at your mouse.
+Quite persuasive, if you ask me!

+Here are just a few small examples:

+Using `setInterval` and `clearInterval`:

 ```js
 {